Stream into the abyss.

 - Never going to happen.
 Sorry.
 Maybe FaceRig just to annoy the shit out of people.
 But that’s about it.

 Now, for streaming I went a little on the aggressive side and choose to output 6Mbs streaming because we’re blasting out at 1080p and at 60 frames per second.
 Upload stream is probably the biggest roadblock to a lot of streamers and until we can get some hardware encoding for VP9 support this roadblock will be around for a long time.
 Going down to just 4Mbs caused high action scene to block out badly.

 Since we were streaming at 60fps 1080p it’s only fair we should adjust our recording settings to suit.
 Now, when we streamed a long time ago we left the recording format in MP4.
 That was a big mistake.
 While MP4 is great for recording short bursts like how some of our tutorial videos operated on the network.
 The MP4’s corrupt during longer recording sessions.
 Especially streaming because there’s a game that is eating up almost all of the resources plus streaming plus you’re recording at the same time.
 Phew!
 That is a lot of shit for a poor GeForce 1050Ti card to perform!
 But I do like my 1050Ti because it’s dead quiet and it’s 75watts so we’ll take the hit in frame drops.

 FLV is a more suitable format to work in because even if frames start to drop the recording does not corrupt. (update: We have switched to MKV now)

-Now, I had to edit this video because I made a critical mistake for streaming especially with GTA5.
+Now, we had to edit this video because there was a critical mistake for streaming especially with GTA5.
 Which is you’re supposed to load the game BEFORE you hit the stream button!
 For those who never play GTA5 the network mode is the most maddening experience because it can take up to 15 minutes in order for you to join a server with a handful of people running around the city.
-During this time we’re effectivly recording a slide-show of GTA characters.
+During this time we’re effectively recording a slide-show of GTA characters.
 This probably drove people away from my stream but it doesn’t have to drive people away from the recorded video!